 Event organizers are responsible for checking BC Vaccine Cards/proof of vaccination.
 However, as these protocols are new for everyone, we recommend that you check in with your venue to ensure someone is handling this task.

-If you’re hosting your event at a private residence, you’ll need to assume responsibility for checking proof of vaccination.
+If you’re hosting your event at a venue without staff, you’ll need to assume responsibility for checking proof of vaccination.
 Violation tickets of $2,300 can be issued to owners, operators and event organizers of non-compliant events (and up to $575 for individuals attending non-compliant events), so make sure you have a plan in place!

 All guests must present: